Care & Maintenance

 - Always follow general winter care for fountains to extend the life of your fountain.

-- Check the fountain periodically to insure that the plastic is secure and water is not accumulating in any fountain component.
+Inspect your fountain periodically to ensure that the cover is secure and no water is accumulating in any fountain component.

 DO NOT COVER IN PLASTIC!